 Mac users report News problems, macOS Mojave battery life problems, connectivity problems and other issues like Gmail problems in the Mail app.
 This is a look at the problems facing users and it may expand as more people start installing macOS Mojave.
 You can avoid some issues by doing these things before you upgrade.

 This guide will show you where to find potential fixes for the most of the problems, including what to do if you can’t find macOS Mojave in the app store.

 macOS Mojave Problems

-Some of the macOS Mojave problems we are seeing are brand new, while others appear to carry over from the beta or from High Sierra.
+Some of the macOS Mojave problems we are seeing are brand new, while others appear to carry over from previous updates.

-If you don’t see the update, click here to find it in the Mac App Store.
+If you don’t see the update, restart your Mac and check again.
 If the download is slow, you can try to connect to a wired connection or cancel and restart the update.

 Another prominent issue is apps not working on macOS Mojave.
 If the app only works on HFS+ file systems it will not work on Mojave.
 For other apps, you likely need to install updates.
 Many updates are rolling out now.
 You should install some updates before installing macOS Mojave.

 We’re keeping our eyes peeled for reports of other issues.